We look forward to another year of great reading in 2018!

 Notions of Genre Soundtrack Playlist

 Barry Keith Grant's new edited volume with Malisa Kurtz, Notions of Genre: Writings on Popular Film Before Genre Theory, gathers the most important early writing on film genre and genre films published between 1945 and 1969.
 In the spirit of appreciating genre film, we asked Barry Keith Grant to curate a playlist of iconic music from genre cinema.
 Enjoy this fun whirl through movie history through its music.
-Read the post. →
+Read the post. →[ Photography ]

 "Rexroth's Strawberries" and the Beauty of IOWA

 In the early 1970s, Nancy Rexroth began photographing the rural landscapes, children, white frame houses, and domestic interiors of southeastern Ohio with a plastic toy camera called the Diana.
 Having discovered the Diana camera while in graduate school in Ohio, Rexroth began experimenting with the looseness and spontaneity of the camera and the images it produced.
-Read the post.
+Read the post. →Birding and Writing with Victor Emanuel

-More info
+More info |

 [ Journals ]